Internships and Jobs

 • Network Strategically: Connect with professors, alumni, family, peers, and professionals to learn about unadvertised internships.

 • Utilize LinkedIn: Build your network and connect with professionals and alumni in your field of interest.
+And upgrade your skillset with LinkedIn Learning certifications and courses (free for Soka students).

 • Join Professional Organizations: Participate in industry-related associations or groups to access exclusive internship postings and networking opportunities.